 Thoko Agrineth Kunene (MED.
 Graduate)1, Davison Makondo (Ph.
-D)2
+D)2,

-1Lecturer at SANU

-2Senior lecturer at UNESWA Address: Educational Foundations and Management University of Eswatini P. Bag 4 Kwaluseni, Kingdom of Eswatini
+1Lecturer at SANU Address: Box 1884, Manzini 2Senior lecturer at UNESWA Educational Foundations and Management.
+University of Eswatini

 ABSTRACT: The purpose of this study was to explore the bereavement experiences of university students in a university in Eswatini.
 The study was informed by the interpretivist paradigm because the nature of this study entailed understanding human loss, grief and bereavement in the natural context of the participants.
 The study adopted a qualitative approach and a phenomenological research design.
 Purposive sampling was used to select a total of 18 student participants who were known to have been bereaved.
 The participants signed the informed consent forms before participating in this study.
-The Students' Representative Council (SRC) assisted identify them because all bereaved students have a procedure of reporting such incidents to the SRC.
+The Students' Representative Council (SRC) assisted in identifying them because all bereaved students have a procedure of reporting such incidents to the SRC.
 Individual interviews and a focus group discussions were used to gather data from the participants.
-A thematic analysis was used to determine some common themes emerging from the study and these were scrutinised to understand the lived experiences of bereaved students in the Motherland University.
-To a great extent, the findings were consistent with the reviewed literature regarding their experiences which were a feeling of despair, maelstrom of confusing emotions, a feeling of loneliness, quite emotional and sometimes initially very devastating.
+A thematic analysis was used in data analysis to determine some common themes emerging from the study and these were scrutinised to understand the lived experiences of bereaved students in the Motherland University.
+To a great extent, the findings were consistent with the reviewed literature regarding their experiences of bereaved students in other universities across the globe.
+These were a feeling of despair, maelstrom of confusing emotions, a feeling of loneliness, quite emotional and sometimes initially very devastating.
 The student participants felt that they had very little support from the university.
 Among the suggestions student participants made was a capacitation of the office of the Dean of Students Affairs to handle such matters.
 The study recommended that the university creates and maintains a formal pastoral care system to take care of such emotional distress as bereavement which if not handled very well can create circumstances detrimental to bereaved students.

-INDEX WORDS: Bereavement, death, funeral, grief, loss.
+Index words: Bereavement, death, funeral, grief, loss.

-Received 25 May, 2020; Accepted 10 June, 2020 © The author(s) 2020.
+Received 28 May, 2020; Accepted 14 June, 2020 © The author(s) 2020.
 Published with open access at www.questjournals.org